 There is no safe level of lead in the body.
 Lead can harm anyone, but babies, young children and pregnant women are at special risk.
-Someone with lead poisoning doesn’t look or act sick, but lead can cause serious health problems.
+A child with lead poisoning doesn’t look or act sick, but lead can cause serious health problems.

 Dust from lead-based paint is the major source of lead poisoning among children.
 Children can be poisoned by lead in their own home, at child care or in a caretaker's home.
 Any home built before 1978 likely has lead-based paint in it.
 In 1978, lead was banned from house paint, but about 70% of Vermont homes were built before 1978.